br3ndonland/R-proteomics-Nrf1/README.md

 ### Intro

-Data analysis was performed with the R computing language, is provided in [R Markdown](http://rmarkdown.rstudio.com/) and [Jupyter Notebook](http://jupyter.org/documentation) formats.
+Data analysis was performed with the R computing language, and is provided in [R Markdown](http://rmarkdown.rstudio.com/) and [Jupyter Notebook](http://jupyter.org/documentation) formats.

 These formats both **combine prose and code** to promote construction of **reproducible computational narratives** that configure the computing environment and precisely describe each step in the data analysis.
 When code from a reproducible computational narrative is run on another computer, there is a high probability that the same result will be obtained.
 Reproducibility.